anacidre/AngularWorkshop/Step 2: Build your first component.md

 ## Setting up our coffee menu

-Now that we have set up our first Angular app, we will start making changes to develop Coffee app.
+Now that we have set up our first Angular app, we will start making changes to develop the coffee app.

 We will start developing our app, for now we will focus just on the menu that shows the different types of coffee that can be ordered from the store.